nterreri/thesis/report/appendix.md

 of a Markov chain that distinguishes between observed and hidden events.
 For example, in a part of speech tagging task, the observed is the surface level sequence of words, the hidden is the sequence of tags describing the syntactic structure of the utterance.
-This distiction would allow, in our case, to distinguish between a sequence of natural language user inputs, and the sequence of conversational topics "hidden" within.
+This distinction would allow, in our case, to distinguish between a sequence of natural language user inputs, and the sequence of conversational topics "hidden" within.

 Formally, to the properties of a Markov chain outlined above we add:

-A sequence of non-hidden observations:
+- A sequence of non-hidden observations:
 $O = \langle o_1, o_2, ... o_m\rangle$

-A function describing the probability of observation $o_j$ being generated (called probability of emission) from state $i$:
+- A function describing the probability of observation $o_j$ being generated (called probability of emission) from state $i$:
 $b_i : O \mapsto [0, 1]$

 At any point during the conversation, we are really interested